Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Výbor ze spisů Xenofontových, Vilém Steinmann,1880

-Ephesus is mentioned in connection with Herostratus, the vain fool who here gets compared to Švejk and stated to be his complete opposite.
-The terms "herostratic fame" refers to Herostratos setting fire to the temple in Ephesus to achieve fame.
+is mentioned in connection with Herostratus, the vain fool who here is contrasted with Švejk and described as his complete opposite.
+The term "herostratic fame" refers to Herostratos setting fire to the temple at Ephesus to gain fame.

 Background

-Ephesus was in ancient times an important port on the western coast of Asia Minor with around 250,000 inhabitants.
-The city was Ioanian Greece's economic centre and later one of the most important cities of the Roman Empire.
-The city housed one of the seven wonders of the worlds; the Temple of Artemis.
+was in ancient times an important port on the western coast of Asia Minor with around 250,000 inhabitants.
+The city was the economic centre of Ionian Greece and later one of the most important cities of the Roman Empire.
+The city was home to one of the seven wonders of the world: the Temple of Artemis.

 Quote(s) from the novel